liutaocode/DiarizationVisualization/README.md

 # Visualization Tools for Speaker Diarization
 ## Introduction

-There lacks a diarization visualization tool that is essential for analyzing dataset or algorithm results.
-In this repo, we provide convenient ways to visualize speaker diarization results.
-One criterion for choosing this visualization software is to support interactive operation.
-Although those visualization tools are not perfect, we can not find a better replacement currently.
+The current landscape lacks a robust tool for diarization visualization, which is critical for the analysis of datasets and algorithm outcomes.
+In this repository, we offer intuitive methods to illustrate speaker diarization results.
+A pivotal criterion for selecting this visualization software was its capacity for interactive operation.
+While these visualization tools have room for improvement, they are the best available options at present.

 [Go to: Visualization tool for Audio-only datasets ](#anchor_ao)